Maintenance Engineer

 Create job alert

-Maintenance Engineer required on a rotating shift for a successful market leading manufacturer who offer excellent benefits.
-This is an exciting opportunity to secure a varied role that covers production and facilities equipment.
-The company are embarking in a huge investment programme that brings multiple engineering challenges.
+Maintenance Engineer required for a successful market leading manufacturer who offer excellent benefits.
+This is an exciting opportunity to secure a varied role working with robotics with scope to be a key player in improvement projects.
+The company are offering a shift-based role and this role requires no weekend working and a long weekend.

 This is a fantastic opportunity to work within a market leading company who offer a varied role and training opportunities for the successful candidate.
 The company have multiple manufacturing sites in the UK and create a range of products for commercial and domestic customers.
 They are a medium/ heavy industry manufacturer and produce their products at a high volume.